Die Young: Removal from radio stations

+In 2024, Kesha revealed in an interview with Vulture that she had an issue with the title of the song and originally wanted to name it "Beating My Drum", but did not have the control to change it.
+She also went on to describe having the song be in the same conversation and timing as the shooting as "fucking painful".

 Music video

 Background and release

 The video was directed by Chris Applebaum and Darren Craig but Applebaum withdrew his name from the official credits.
 To promote the single, two teaser trailers were released online.
 The first showed a waffle waitress holding a slip of paper inscribed with a capital "R", which resembles the official logo of Rihanna, leading to rumors that Rihanna would possibly be featured on the song.
 The second video appeared online, after the singer tweeted, "Wanna hint?".
 It displayed Kesha in the Tokyo Metro, whistling the chorus of "Die Young" An official lyric video was posted to Kesha's Vevo account the day of the single's release.
 On September 24, 2012, celebrity makeup artist and blogger for People Scott Barnes wrote that he was working with Kesha on the music video for "Die Young".
 On the video itself and the makeup artistry behind it, he said:

 "...
 I like to blow people’s expectations away, and that means creating something they’ve never seen before — so stay tuned to see what we come up with."

 Photographs of Kesha on-set for the filming of the music video leaked online.
 Jenna Hally Rubenstein of MTV commented: "...Kesha [is] into wearing basically nothing these days...and it's looking like that no-clothes theme has continued."
 She compared the leaked photographs and the cover art for the single, further comparing it to Cher's body rope, certain professional wrestlers, and Amazon princesses.
 Kesha announced that the video would be released the following day on November 7.